Richard Gere

 Richard Gere, Sharon Stone and Jennifer Morrison (Intersection).

-Though this picture didn’t claim to be a masterpiece, it collected an impressive box office of more than 300 million dollars and once again lifted already 50-year-old Gere on the sex symbol pedestal.
+Though the film didn't aspire to be a masterpiece, it earned an impressive $300 million at the box office and once again elevated the now-50-year-old Gere to sex symbol status.

 Richard Gere in the Runaway Bride